Klepac-Ceraj-Lab/echo_metadata/processing_SOP.md

 ### Protocol
 1. Turn on heat block (set to 55 degrees Celsius), centrifuge, PowerLyzer, and Qiacube Connect.
-UV treat Qiacube Connect.
+UV treat Qiacube Connect (takes 12 minutes).
+  - _Note:_ Remove plastic before running UV treatment.
+This includes the shaker tube holder and the reagent rack.
+Pipette tips can remain in the Qiacube.
+  - *DO NOT* open waste drawer while UV treatment is running.
+  - Qiacube Connect login
+      - User: Admin
+      - Password: Admin
 2. Sterilize work bench with ethanol and RNase Zap.
 Light bunsen burner.
 Remove samples from -80 freezer and put on ice.
 Label top of aliquot tube with extraction number.
 3. Make PM1 and beta-mercaptoethanol mixture in the 15 ml tube.
 Heat for 5-10 minutes at 55 degrees Celsius.
  - *Note*: if running a full round (12 samples), use the following calculations.
  ```
  # n=12, 700 ul/n, 10 ul BME/990 ul PM1
  # BME: 84 ul
- # PM1: 8316 ul (8 ml + 316 ul)
+ # PM1: 8316 ul
+ #     (8 ml + 316 ul)
  ```
 4. While the mixture is heating, prep sample tubes (1 of each kind per sample).
 Label top of tubes with number of the sample in the round (ie 1-12).
 5. Load 650 ul of PM1/BME mixture into each Powerbead tube.
 Then add 200 ul of each sample using wide orifice pipette tips to each respective Powerbead tube.
   - *Note*: if including a negative control, use 200 ul of PM1/BME instead of sample.
   - *Tip*: if fecal sample is stuck in pipette, pipette up and down a few times with PM1/BME mixture in individual Powerbead tube to loosen the sample.
 6. Lyse samples on PowerLyzer 2500 speed for 45 seconds.
 Centrifuge for 1 minute at RT at 13,000 x g.
+  - _Note:_ PowerLyzer needs to balanced 4 ways, not 2 like a centrifuge.
+7. Load protocol on Qiacube Connect.
+  - Should be saved on home screen as `RNA-RNeasy PowerMicrobiome-Stool or biosolid- IRT-12`
+  - To find otherwise you can...
+      1. Scan code on kit, choose `IRT`, enter elution volume and number of samples
+      2. Go to `RNA` -> `RNeasy PowerMicrobiome` -> `Stool or biosolid` -> `IRT`
+      and then enter elution volume, and number of samples
+  - Elution volume for batch001-batch012 = 60 ul
+  - Elution volume for batch013+ = **100 ul**
-7. While samples are shaking and spinning, load rotor adaptors onto tray.
+8. While samples are shaking and spinning, load rotor adaptors onto tray.
 Then place spin columns and elution tubes into proper places on rotor adaptors (consult Qiacube for details).
-8. Transfer 450 ul of supernatant to rotor adaptors as instructed by Qiacube.
+9. Transfer 450 ul of supernatant to rotor adaptors as instructed by Qiacube.
-9. Load samples and supplies into Qiacube as instructed on screen.
+10. Load samples and supplies into Qiacube as instructed on screen.
-10. Run protocol on Qiacube Connect.
+11. Run protocol on Qiacube Connect.
+  - Make sure enough of each reagent is loaded
+  - Make sure to take caps off reagent bottles and place to the side inside the Qiacube
+  - Make sure waste drawer has been emptied from previous
-11. When round finished, empty waste drawer.
-Take out reagents and unused pipette tips.
+12. When round finished, empty waste drawer into biohazardous waste.
+Take out reagents.
-Carefully remove elution tubes from rotor adaptors.
-Discard of other tubes and plastic ware in chemical waste for beta-mercaptoethanol waste.
+Carefully remove elution tubes from rotor adaptors and place aside.
+Discard of other tubes and plastic ware in chemical waste for beta-mercaptoethanol waste, located in chemical hood.
+13. Ethanol inside of Qiacube and then UV treat.
+  - As above, make sure to remove all hard plastics (i.e. shaker tube holder, reagent rack) from Qiacube before UV treatment.
-12. Label extracted DNA and RNA from samples and store in proper 2" cryobox in -80 freezer.
+14. Label extracted DNA and RNA from samples and store in proper 2" cryobox in -80 freezer.
-13. Record extraction progress and any notes from the protocol in Airtable (see [Updating databases] (#updating-databases) below for more details).
+15. Record extraction progress and any notes from the protocol in Airtable (see [Updating databases] (#updating-databases) below for more details).

 ***